Skip to content

 Manufacturing.
 Novo Nordisk is spending $6 billion to expand its Kalundborg, Denmark production site โ€” the largest semaglutide API facility on earth โ€” with a goal of doubling capacity by 2027.
 Lilly has poured $5.3 billion into its Research Triangle Park (North Carolina) and Kenosha (Wisconsin) plants combined.
 The global semaglutide shortage that plagued 2022โ€“2024 officially ended in February 2025, when FDA removed semaglutide from the shortage list.
 But fill-finish โ€” the final step of getting drug into pens and vials โ€” remains the bottleneck, not raw API production.

 R&D pipeline.
 Both companies are funneling GLP-1 profits back into next-generation obesity drugs.
-Lilly's retatrutide (a triple agonist hitting GIP, GLP-1, and glucagon receptors simultaneously) showed 28.7% body weight loss in Phase 2, the highest figure any obesity drug has posted.
+Lilly's retatrutide (a triple agonist hitting GIP, GLP-1, and glucagon receptors simultaneously) showed about 24% body weight loss in Phase 2, the highest figure any obesity drug has posted.
 CagriSema (Novo's semaglutide + cagrilintide combo), amycretin, and survodutide (Boehringer Ingelheim) are all in late-stage trials.
 The GLP-1 profits are funding the drugs that could eventually replace GLP-1s.

 Price competition.
 Foundayo's $149 launch price didn't happen in a vacuum.
-Lilly priced it to force the market downward, and the pressure is working.
-Novo responded with the Hims partnership ($39 first month, then $79โ€“$199 for branded access) and NovoCare's direct cash-pay channel.
-When a drug class generates this much revenue, competitors and payers both have leverage to push prices lower.
-It's already happening.
+Lilly set it to drag the whole market downward, and the pressure is working.
+Novo answered with the Hims partnership ($39 first month, then $79โ€“$199 for branded access) and NovoCare's direct cash-pay channel.
+When a drug class throws off this much revenue, competitors and payers both gain leverage to push prices lower.
+It's already happening โ€” slowly, awkwardly, with the kind of pricing announcements that read like apologies.

 The US pricing picture, May 2026